 This centralization permits close control of both UBS's global cash position and its stock of highly liquid securities.
 The central treasury process also ensures that the firm's general access to wholesale cash markets is concentrated in FX&MM.
 Funds raised externally are largely channeled into FX&MM including the proceeds of debt securities issued by UBS, an activity for which Treasury is responsible.
-FX&MM in turn meets all internal demands for funding by channeling funds from units generating surplus cash to those requiring finance.
+FX&MM in turn meets all internal demands for funding by channeling finance.
 In this way, UBS minimizes its external borrowing and use of available credit lines, and presents a consistent and coordinated face to the market.